Oxia Palus quadrangle: Vallis

 Vallis (plural valles) is the Latin word for valley.
 It is used in planetary geology for the naming of landform features on other planets.

 Vallis was used for old river valleys that were discovered on Mars, when probes were first sent to Mars.
-The Viking Orbiters caused a revolution in our ideas about water on Mars; huge river valleys were found in many areas.
+The Viking Orbiters caused a revolution in our ideas about water on Mars; river valleys were found in multiple areas.
 Spacecraft cameras showed that floods of water broke through dams, carved deep valleys, eroded grooves into bedrock, and traveled thousands of kilometers.

-Other close-ups in Oxia Palus quadrangle

-Cultural significance

-A large part of the popular movie The Martian takes place in the Oxia Palus quadrangle.